baapprojects/CS525-Big-Data-Course-Project/Project2/task3-Comparison/README.md

 	  -dm org.apache.mahout.common.distance.CosineDistanceMeasure

 From above, we see that even we set the iteration time to 9, Mahout finished Cluster job in 3 iterations.
 And the time it used is about 1 minutes, which is far shorter than our MapReduce job.

+I think the reason is that Mahout is professional at Recommendation (include clustering), which beats ours.